jgeller1/TriumphSwiftTest/README.md

 # 2. BrokenViewController

 You can see that the singular view controller in our app is horrible.
+The developer intended to have a nice welcome message saying "Hi [name], you have donated $[amount] this year, along with a tableview with every cell showing a donation you made.
+You will fix this view controller.